Why should he get all the credit for this poverty tour that he is going to launch on Monday in New Orleans?

 Listen, I just had a couple of quick points, two quick points to make about Iraq.

-Uh but I th the president meant because he also talked about the psychology of the American people.
+But the president meant, because he also talked about the psychology of the American people.

 They're sick and tired of a drumbeat of negativity, and they don't want to hear that anymore.

-They want to win or get out if we're gonna lose.
+They want to win or get out if we're going to lose.

-Well, also, you know, we'd be in a much better position to deal with Iran in Syria right now if the Democrats would have just supported this thing in Iraq.
+Well, also, you know, we'd be in a much better position to deal with Iran and Syria right now if the Democrats would have just supported this thing in Iraq.

-Because they're, you know, the the threat is not going to be enough to deter them now.
+Because the threat is not going to be enough to deter them now.

-Now they're gonna have to use force there too.
+Now they're going to have to use force there, too.

-Uh that that's one of the problems that this fatigue uh is is uh is gonna lead to, is because this is not this is not the last front we're gonna have to face this threat.
+Well, more than likely, that's one of the problems that this fatigue is going to lead to, is because this is not the last front we're going to have to face this threat.

 Yeah, but this fatigue is not real fatigue.

-The the the the war fa the the military families and the military have been making sacrifices, and they're not fatigued.
+The military families and the military have been making sacrifices, and they're not fatigued.

 They're ready to finish this job.